cessda/cessda.guidelines.public/technical-infrastructure/architecture.md

 As a result, substandard code cannot make its way in to production, instead any necessary remedial actions will be highlighted.

-Without an intentional (as opposed to ad-hoc or emergent) Technical Architecture, there is a danger that the [CESSDA common interoperability]({% link technical-infrastructure/architecture-interoperability.md %}) characteristics may be addressed in such a diverse and incompatible manner that the intended benefits do not materialise, resulting in a {% include glossary.html entry="RI" text="RI" %} that:
+Without an intentional (as opposed to ad-hoc or emergent) Technical Architecture, there is a danger that the [CESSDA interoperability characteristics]({% link software/interoperability.md %}) may be addressed in such a diverse and incompatible manner that the intended benefits do not materialise, resulting in a {% include glossary.html entry="RI" text="RI" %} that:

 - is not joined up
 - duplicates data and/or metadata
 - contains components that can only be installed, configured or operated by the Service Providers that developed them.
 - provides a sub-optimal User experience in many ways.

 The combination of a common development toolchain and the [Software Maturity Levels]({% link sml/index.md %})